Helioviewer-Project/JHelioviewer-SWHV/docs/image-buffer-cache.md

 - Treating `get()` or `put()` as UI ownership would conflate cache access with publishing a buffer to a layer.
-- Freeing directly from the Caffeine removal listener would be too early, because the buffer may be queued for EDT delivery or uploaded in `GLImage`.
+- Freeing directly from the Caffeine removal listener would be too early, because the buffer may still be retained by `ImageLayer` state or uploaded in `GLImage`.
 - Grace periods are deliberately avoided.
 A fixed number of render passes is a guess, not an ownership rule.
-- Failed handoffs are not tracked exhaustively.
-They are rare strays and are left to the weak reference plus `Cleaner` fallback by design.
+- Decode callback handoffs are not tracked as a separate ownership state.
+A buffer becomes part of deterministic cleanup once a retaining owner reports it.

 Changes to this contract should be reviewed across the whole decode-to-render path, not just in the class being edited.
 In particular, check `J2KView`,